sshaw/selfie_formatter/README.md

 1. Photos are taken every 300ms.
 Unused photos are cleaned up after every test completes but if a single test takes a while to complete photos can start to eat up disk space.

-1. Spec numbers are added to the top left of each image.
-They will not show up if the background is dark.

 At some point I may write something that does not [fake the `Camera` interface via `fork`](https://github.com/sshaw/selfie_formatter/blob/34f1999391695ce7633d79638a0903e1eb612e9e/lib/selfie/camera.rb). [imagesnap](https://github.com/rharder/imagesnap) and [CaptureCamera](https://github.com/fernyb/CaptureCamera) are good starting points.

 ## License